garrettcadams/Twilio-SxSW-game/spec.md

 -----
 part2
 -----
 [SMS] Well party-seeker, you proved you know your TwiML but in order to gain access you must answer two more questions.
 In what year was Alexander Graham Bell awarded the patent for the telephone?

+[SMS 140]
+You have two questions remaining: In what year was Alexander Graham Bell awarded the patent for the telephone?

 [Accepted Responses]
 1876